Jangor67/gpio_rest/Readme.md

 # Run as a service

-Create a service file to run it automatically on startup should be done like described below. *Note: This is not yet tested.*
+Create the service files to run automatically on startup.
+*Note: you can also use the nano editor if vi is not your favorite one :-)*

 ```
-sudo nano /etc/systemd/system/gpio_rest.service
+sudo vi /etc/systemd/system/gpio_rest.service
 ```

 Add following content

 ```
 [Unit]
 Description=GPIO REST API
 After=network.target

 [Service]
-ExecStart=/usr/bin/python3 /home/pi/gpio_rest/rest.py
+ExecStart=/usr/bin/python3 /home/pi/gpio-rest/rest.py
-WorkingDirectory=/home/pi
+WorkingDirectory=/home/pi/gpio-rest
 Restart=always
 User=pi